Visitation During COVID

 SCREENINGS AND MASKS REQUIRED

-Anyone entering a Baptist Health Care location must be screened for COVID-19 and have a temperature check via a touchless forehead thermometer.
+Anyone entering a Baptist Health Care location must be screened for COVID-19.
 Please allow extra time upon arrival for this screening (approximately 15 minutes).
 Screening stations are set up at select entrances of all our locations.

 To ensure the safety of patients, hospital staff and the community, appropriate social distancing arrangements must be maintained in all areas of the facilities, and face masks or cloth face coverings must be worn at all times.
 Patients with outpatient appointments are encouraged to bring their own face mask or cloth face covering.